 Teens can be a tricky bunch.
 They want to be entertained, but they aren't as easy to entertain as younger children.
-If you're visiting Atlanta with teens, there are plenty of attractions to keep them entertained - and if you're lucky, the might even walk away thinking you're pretty cool!
+If you're visiting Atlanta with teens, there are plenty of attractions to hold their attention- and if you're lucky, the might even walk away thinking you're pretty cool!

 Have a teen who likes to be unique?
 Atlanta's got your back.
 If you're up for a bit of adventure, take a stroll through Little Five Points, one of Atlanta's most eclectic neighborhoods.
 From vintage shops to street musicians to Atlanta's last real record shop, Little Five Points is a can't miss destination for any teenager who'd a bit left of center.
 If your teen is over 18, grab a burger at The Vortex.

-If your teen is more of an entertainment buff, try catching an indie flick at Tara Cinema or The Plaza Theatre (hint: they show Rocky Horror Picture Show each Friday at midnight).
+If your teen is more of an entertainment buff, try catching an indie flick at Tara Cinema or The Plaza Theatre, the city's longest operating movie theater (hint: they show Rocky Horror Picture Show each Friday at midnight).

 The Museum Buff